Toyota Industries Corporation – Annual report – 31 March 2025

 Amounts by collection or settlement period consist of the following.

-29. Financial Instruments (extract)
+30. Financial Instruments (extract)

 i) Credit risk

 The main receivables of Toyota Industries such as accounts receivable, lease investment assets and loans receivable related to the sales financing business have credit risk (risk concerning non-performance of an agreement by the counterparty).
-In accordance with internal rules including the treasury policy, Toyota Industries strives to promptly identify and reduce concerns about collection due to a deterioration in the financial conditions and others of its main counterparties by regularly monitoring their situation based on their financial statements and ratings, and conducting due date management and balance management.
+In accordance with internal rules including the treasury policy, Toyota Industries strives to promptly identify and reduce concerns about collection due to a deterioration in the financial conditions and others of its main counterparties by regularly monitoring their situation based on their financial statements, ratings and others, and conducting due date management and balance management.
 Collection risk of lease investment assets is minimal because their ownership is not transferred and due date management and balance management are conducted.
-Toyota Industries has no significant concentrations of credit risk with any counterparty.
+Toyota Industries has no material concentrations of credit risk with any counterparty.

 When using derivative transactions, Toyota Industries mainly deals with only financial institutions evaluated as highly creditworthy by rating agencies to mitigate the counterparty risk.

-Regarding accounts receivable, lease investment assets and loans receivable related to the sales financing business, if all or part of them cannot be collected or are deemed to be extremely difficult to collect, they are regarded as nonperforming.
+Regarding accounts receivable, lease investment assets and loans receivable related to the sales financing business, if all or part of them cannot be collected or are deemed to be extremely difficult to collect, they are regarded as non-performing.

 The total carrying amount of financial assets represents the maximum exposure to credit risk.